tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 We’re better positioned to handle new requirements because we can always make a new command variant or even compose commands with one another.

-In addition, we’re able to write high value tests without making a single request/response (you should still write end-to-end tests, just maybe fewer than you otherwise might).
+Also, we’re able to write high-value tests without making a single request/response (you should still write end-to-end tests, just maybe fewer than you otherwise might).

 ### Going a Step Further: Result Objects

 Depending on the size and discipline within your codebase, you may want to limit the surface area exposed by your commands.

-Rather than expecting folks to initialize the command and call execute on it, you might consider exposing a class level method that does this for you under the covers and returns a result object.
+Rather than expecting folks to initialize the command and call execute on it, you might consider exposing a class-level method that does this for you under the covers and returns a result object.

 While you can certainly do this in many ways, I usually make a simple object that exposes two methods: `success?` and `payload`.